industrial-edge/Bring-own-apps-to-shopfloor/docs/install_MinIO.md

 The installation description of this step is similar with the 3rd step of the [THT Close-Loop APP Installation](./install_THT-Close-Loop-APP.md), for more details can see the related document.

-The only difference is that MinIO is an open source software, you can pull the image from the public repository, using the `docker pull` command to download the specified MinIO image.
+The only difference is that MinIO is an open source software, you can use the `docker pull` command to pull the specified MinIO image from the GitHub repository.

 Then you can import the docker-compose.yml file of MinIO into IEAP to install MinIO app on Industrial Edge Management directly.
 The template yml of MinIO can be downloaded from [MinIO | Deploy MinIO on Docker Compose](https://docs.min.io/docs/deploy-minio-on-docker-compose.html).
 The only difference is that you need to define the memory limitation of the app in the yml file.